 So what is Sustainable Travel—or whatever we want to call it—that concept which seems to offer us a win-win solution?

 According to the (UN) World Tourism Organisation:

 “Tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities…

 …Sustainable tourism should also maintain a high level of tourist satisfaction and ensure a meaningful experience to the tourists, raising their awareness about sustainability issues and promoting sustainable tourism practices amongst them.“

-Eco Tourism is another commonly used term, but starting to be open to more abuse as people catch on to the marketing power of ‘eco’.
+Eco Tourism is another commonly used term, but one that is starting to be open to more abuse as people catch on to the marketing power of ‘eco’.
 In some countries, the term “Ecotourism” is simply used to describe any kind of tourism activity that involves the outdoors or wildlife: Whether or not there is any responsibility or sustainability behind it.
 For this reason, we try to avoid using the term ecotourism.

 Our choices of where we visit, how we get there, where we stay, and what we do when we get there can make all the difference in the world.

 These are some ideas that we can be aware of:

 Often, it’s as much about spreading the benefit as much as anything else.
 Anything that involves staying solely in one place, spending all one’s money in one resort, participating only in pre-organised tours and paying for everything before reaching the destination country, tends to mean that our heard earned cash goes to the pockets of few (and not necessarily to locals).